-Based on stakeholder consultations, three primary student relocation strategies have been suggested to address the project's impacts by the schools bodies:
+Based on stakeholder consultations, three primary relocation strategies have been suggested to address the challenges encountered by schools.
+Here's a detailed overview of each mode:

-1. Provide Additional Shifts: Implementing additional shifts to maximize the use of available space when physical accommodations are limited.
+1. Provide Additional Shifts: Implementing additional shifts is a strategy designed to maximize the use of available space when physical accommodations are limited.
 By introducing multiple shifts during the day, schools can effectively manage the number of students on campus at any given time.
 This approach involves staggering start and end times to reduce peak loads and avoid overcrowding.